TraderPilotTraderPilot

 The best ATM strategy for NinjaTrader.

-How to configure a NinjaTrader ATM template that protects your account, locks in profit and fits your prop firm's rules.
+How to configure a NinjaTrader 8 ATM template that protects your account, locks in profit and respects your prop firm's rules.
+Concrete templates for ES, NQ and CL, with ATR-based calibration and scaled exits.

 — Summary